habib13352/TrendSpire/README.md

 # TrendSpire

-TrendSpire automatically fetches GitHub trending repositories and generates a markdown digest.
+TrendSpire scrapes GitHub's trending page and generates a markdown digest of popular repositories.
 A GitHub Action keeps the `TRENDING.md` file updated on a daily schedule.

 ## Getting Started